thuntran/costofliving/README.md

 ## Target Audience

-In general, this package is for anyone interested in the breakdown of average living costs and net salaries across states in the U.S.
+In general, this package is for anyone interested in the breakdown of average living costs and net salaries across states in the United States.
 Specifically, this package targets any working individuals in the U.S. who would like to learn more about whether they find a state livable if they a earn minimum wage salary in that state.

 ## Installation